 Probiotics boost gut health.

 Fermented foods are another advantageous component of this diet, as these foods have proven to be quite beneficial for digestive systems.
 Rich in probiotics, fermented foods can help with digestion, help maintain a healthy weight and even boost immunity.

 No diet is complete without an activity component.
 If you want to take inspiration from the Nordic region, consider activities like rock climbing, skiing or skating.
+But the best type of physical activity for you is one that you enjoy and can stick with.
 No matter the sport, just be sure you're getting active.

 Featured Recipe: Yogurt with Blueberries & Honey

 Here are some ingredients that could be on the menu when following a Nordic diet-style eating pattern:

 Dairy: To start, you'll likely have some form of cultured dairy product, such as skyr (similar to yogurt) or kefir (similar to buttermilk).
 If you can't find these items, feel free to reach for plain, unsweetened yogurt instead.
 Yogurt is a super-versatile ingredient.
 Try blending it into a smoothie, topping it with berries or turning it into kid-friendly breakfast popsicles.